sindhusid5/sindhusid5/README.md

 ---

-*Open to full-stack, fintech, and blockchain roles in Toronto or remote 🌍*
+*Open to full-stack, fintech, and blockchain roles in Toronto, remote, or US companies 🌍*